The neurodesign group is interested in all four pillars of design thinking, also known as the

 We create software and hardware for Warm-Up Games in Remote Teamwork.
 Many of them are based on joint motion and/or verbal communication.
 We also investigate the impact of warm up games on subsequent team performance.

 Schaeffer’s Charades is a software that permits a direct comparison of creative processes with sound versus visual material.
 As in the popular game “charades”, participants are asked to convey concepts.
-In Schaeffer’s Charades, participants do so by staging little movies, placing and moving either visuals or sound objects in a 3D space.
+In Schaeffer’s Charades, participants do so by creating miniature narratives, placing and moving either visuals or sound objects in a 2D space.

 In terms of design thinking frameworks, we are interested in an overview of Process-Related Factors that impact creative performance.

-The team pursues three major objectives on behalf of places.
-First, there is systematic research on the impact of places, from small-scale environments such as a desktop background up to large-scale environments like a political union.
-This research includes a provision of resources for the design of favourable environments.
-Second, we explore the future of work, especially regarding human-computer interaction and remote work.
-Third, we investigate the impact of available material resources in a space on the development of creativity and work performance.
-This research is pursued with a focus on sound material as a complement to visuals, languangage-based or number-based work materials.
+The team is dedicated to pursuing three major objectives on behalf of places.
+First, we conduct systematic research on the impact of places, ranging from small-scale environments like a desktop background to large-scale environments such as a country or continent.
+This research involves providing resources for the design of favourable environments.
+Second, we explore the future of work, especially emphasizing human-computer interaction during remote work.
+Third, we investigate the influence of available material resources in a space ("media") on the development of creativity and work performance.
+This research focuses on sonic thinking as a complement to visual thinking.
+It also delves into semantic and numeric thinking, comparing natural languages versus programming languages.

 The Place-Design-Template allows you to design places in ways that encourage desired behaviours and feelings.
 One aim can be to encourage creative behaviour, fostering feelings of excitement and engagement.
 This template has emerged from multi-method research on the impact of places.

 One sample project on the future of work is the Smart Garden Office.
 It seeks to enhance the human-nature relationship, facilitating more body motion, well-being and productivity at work.
 As a key technology, the project uses Sonic Scopes, allowing users to move freely in garden spaces or other prepared environments, while maintaining a high-quality audio connection with remote collaboration partners.

 Sonyxenriches the work environment for exploratory programming, based on auditory displays.
 Programmers are equipped with additional tooling, allowing them to inspect and monitor source code through sounds.